Mindrot

-Mindrot was an American extreme metal band formed in 1989 by Adrian Leroux and Matt Fisher in Westminster, California.
-They disbanded in 1998.
+Mindrot was an American death-doom metal band formed in 1989 by Adrian Leroux and Matt Fisher in Westminster, California.
+They released two studio albums before disbanding in 1998.

-Biography
+History

 The band began in 1989 in Westminster, California.
 After a year of rehearsal and lineup adjustments, the band held a demo release in a living room in Huntington Beach with Glycine Max in June 1990.
 Shows would follow with other notable bands; Born Against, Rorschach, Neurosis, Bolt Thrower, Grave, Nausea, and Voodoo Glow Skulls.

 The band next recorded the Endeavor EP and released it through a double-label, Tempest Records and Angry Thoreauan, following with a split 7-inch with a band called Apocalypse (not to be confused with the more notable band also called Apocalypse).